 Plant your salad garden!
 Grow green veggies like lettuce, kale, mustards, cabbage, pac choi, broccoli, and cauliflower, along with root veggies like radishes, carrots, and beets.
 You can start plants from seeds or buy vegetable starts at the garden center.
 Sow seeds or plant starts in 2 to 3 week intervals for a staggered harvest.

 Protect tender new shoots from slugs with Sluggo or Sluggo Plus; protect from insects and mild frosts with a frost blanket like Harvest Guard.

 Overseed bare spots or thicken up thin lawns as temperatures warm up.
 If you use a weed and feed, it will be most effective this month.

-Check on overwintered fuchsias and other tender plants in storage; slowly bring them out from protection as the weather warms.
+Check on tender plants in storage, like overwintered Fuchsias, Abutilon, and Geraniums; slowly bring them out from protection as the weather warms.

-Keep tender/young plant protection items handy for late freezes: cloches, cold-frames, burlap, frost blankets
+Keep tender/young plant protection items handy for late freezes like cloches, cold-frames, burlap, and frost blankets.

 Never run out of Sluggo!

 Now that the days are longer, houseplants should be actively growing, so take some time to give them extra attention.

 Reposition and rotate houseplants to optimize light exposure as the sun’s angle changes and the pattern of light movement through your house shifts.

 Pinch back or trim houseplants to encourage fullness and redirect new growth.